Philip Rubin: Personal life

 Philip Rubin was born on May 22, 1949, in Newark, New Jersey.
 He spent most of his childhood in Newark and graduated in 1967 from Union High School in Union, New Jersey, where his interest in science, along with classmates such as Marty Kaplan, was nurtured by the inspirational advanced biology teacher Irwin Jaeger.
 In the 1960s he was a co-founder and guitar player in the seminal New Jersey garage band, The Institution.
 Rubin is a photographer who, since the 1970s, has concentrated on pictures of wall art, including murals, graffiti, and painted buildings, in the urban centers of the cities that he has visited.
 Speaking of the transient nature of wall art, he has said, "The artist is often unknown; the passing of time and the public venues invite unanticipated collaboration."
 His work has been exhibited and sold at numerous venues.
 He is married to Joette Katz, retired Associate Justice of the Connecticut Supreme Court, and currently a partner at the law firm, Shipman & Goodwin LLP.

-They have two children, Dr. Jason Wilder Katz Rubin, a pediatrician at Seattle Children's Hospital and Associate Professor at the University of Washington School of Medicine in Seattle, and Samantha Katz, a creative director and curator who is the founder of Created Here.
+They have two children, Dr. Jason Wilder Katz Rubin, a pediatrician and Associate Chief Medical Officer at St. Louis Children's Hospital and Associate Professor of Pediatrics at the Washington University School of Medicine in St. Louis, and Samantha Katz, a creative director, curator, and cultural consultant who is currently the VP of Programming + Experience at Summit Series, a division of Events.com.